globalgloria/alx-system_engineering-devops/README.md

-My repository on shell basics
+My repository on shell basis